adam-bauer-34/adam-bauer-34.github.io/index.md

 ---

 **Announcements:**
+- I was awarded a National Science Foundation Graduate Research Fellowship (GRF)!
 - I was hired at Columbia Business School as a Pre-doctoral research scientist!
+This appointment will supplement my research assisstantship at the University of Illinois at Urbana Champaign.
 - My last ever paper in astrophysics was published in the *The Astrophysical Journal*!
 Check it out: [*Spherical accretion in alternative theories of gravity*](https://doi.org/10.3847/1538-4357/ac3a03)

 ---